Navina Evans

-Ahalia Navina Evans is a British retired child and adolescent psychiatry consultant who was the Chief Workforce, Training & Education Officer of NHS England between 2023 and 2025.
+Ahalia Navina Evans is a British retired child and adolescent psychiatry consultant and healthcare administrator who was the Chief Workforce, Training & Education Officer of NHS England between 2023 and 2025.
 She was previously the chief executive officer of East London NHS Foundation Trust between 2016 and 2020 and chief executive of Health Education England between 2020 and 2023.
+Evans has been the Health Executive in Residence at the UCL Global Business School for Health since September 2025 and is a Visiting Professor at the University of Greater Manchester Medical School.

 Career

 Evans was born in September 1962, grew up in Malaysia, and emigrated to the UK in her teenage years to study O‑Levels and A-levels.
 Her parents were teachers and she has one brother who is an artist.
 Evans studied medicine at Guy's Hospital Medical School, graduating in 1987.
 She developed an interest in child and adolescent psychiatry during medical school while on placement with consultant psychiatrist Dr Bob Jezzard.
 She joined East London NHS Foundation Trust (ELFT) initially as a specialty registrar before becoming a child and adolescent psychiatry consultant in 1997.
 Evans had applied for registrar posts elsewhere but felt that racism and sexism had limited her career opportunities.
 She later became the clinical director for the speciality and deputy chief executive and director of operations at the trust in 2011.
 Five years later, Evans was appointed as the trust's chief executive.

 In 2020, she left ELFT to become the chief executive of Health Education England (HEE).
 Evans was the first and only Asian woman to lead HEE.
 She also became the interim Chief Workforce Officer of NHS England in June 2022.
 HEE merged with NHS England in 2023 and Evans became its Chief Workforce Training and Education Officer.
 She was also a board member of Think Ahead, an organisation which trains mental health social workers, and was previously an Honorary Senior Lecturer and Associate Dean at Barts and The London School of Medicine and Dentistry.